Get

 Can Kittens Eat Eggs?

 Since kittens need a special, formalized diet to help their bodies develop correctly, eggs shouldn’t be a replacement for their meals.
 However, it is entirely safe to offer your kitten some boiled eggs from time to time in small portions.
-You should always consult your veterinarian before doing so to make sure your kitten can use this type of supplement in their regular diet.
+You should always consult a veterinarian before doing so to make sure your kitten can use this type of supplement in their regular diet.

 How to Prepare Eggs for Your Cats